As part of the then Abyssinia, Eritrea can also be described as the cradle of coffee and has its own coffee ceremony.

 - After the coffee is ready, it is poured from 30 cm high into small delicate Porcelain cups (finjal) with a lot of sugar.

 - With the coffee salted popcorn (Ebaba), sometimes also Crispbread (Kitcha) and nuts or fine sweet pastry is served.

 - The coffee is poured three times, so that a coffee ceremony takes 1-2 hours time.
 The oldest one gets the first cup.

 - The first round coffee ‘awel’ is the strongest.
 Time for delicate conversations, such as a marriage application, an important business, political negotiations, or similar.

 - The ‘kale’i’, the second round with a little weaker coffee stands for the health and the soul.
 This cup is regarded as part of a “transformation process of the mind”, which finds its climax or dissolution, in the 3rd cup, the ‘baraka’ (‘blessed’)

-- Time to go, because the 4th cup ‘derdja’ is reserved for the household.
-Whoever leaves the ceremony earlier is considered rude and it would be an offense for the hosts.
+- Finally it is time to go, because the 4th cup ‘derdja’ is reserved for the household.
+Whoever leaves the coffee ceremony earlier is considered rude and it would be an offense for the hosts.
 You might think the coffee was not good.

 For advertising links on this page the dealer may pay a commission.
 These advertising links are marked with an asterisk (*) – images and banners are marked with “Ads” or “Advertisment”.
 There are no costs for you.
 Find more information in the data protection regulations here.